 - Rhetorical devices such as repetition, tricolons, parallel syntax and metaphor

 For examples, see eg Martin Luther King's I have a dream speech

 NB : Text types should not be confused with genre types.
 Few genres use one text type only.
 For example :

 - An article in a gardening magazine may contain features of both expository text (factual information on a plant) and procedural texts (advice on how to grow it)

-- Fictional genres - novels, short stories, fairytales etc - will combine features of both narrative (what happened) and descriptive (what places, people etc looked like) text.
+- Fictional genres - novels, short stories, fairytales etc - will combine features of both narrative text (what happened) and descriptive text (what places, people etc looked like).